 My aunt was watching too.
 She curtsied to my mother, and took off her cloak and offered it.
 My mother took it, and put it on so only her face was showing.
 That was a bit easier to look at.

 My mother smiled at me and said, "Farewell, my little one, my son, my love.
 Do not be angry about today.
-Frosty Kostkey is evil but he will face consequences.
+Maw Lute will face consequences.
 Gnash is short-sighted but he will learn wisdom.
-Even a Power can be trapped by situations and forced to make commotion."
+Even a Power can be stuck and make problems and mistakes."

 She closed her eyes and thought.
 Then she opened her eyes.
 The look on her face was scary.
-She said, "In fact, I know how to get Frosty Kostkey out of his bad situation.
-But it might hurt him.
+She said, "In fact, I know how to get Maw Lute unstuck.
+But it might hurt her.
 A lot."

 Then she was gone.
 I never saw her again.
 I miss her every day.
 I miss her as she was that day: so brave and loving, my mother.

-She does this by removing.
-She removes people from commotions.
+She removes people from a place they are stuck.
 She removes items people fight over.
 She removes lies that make arguments.
 She removes bad habits and bad guilt.

 Actually, she asks other people to do the removing.
 To risk their lives.
 To steal items.
 To make people angry by correcting them.
 To kidnap people and take them to new places and situations.